-9. Displacement and Relocation of Occupants for Rental Projects
+9. Displacement and Relocation of Occupants for Rental Projects displacement.

-Projects shall not displace low- or moderate-income households, or if such displacement will occur, sponsors must assist such households in order to minimize the impact of such displacement.
 In its AHP application, a relocation plan is required for projects that require displacement (either temporary or permanent) of the existing occupants.
 Relocation plans are not required for projects that offer temporary stays without a lease (i.e. emergency shelters, overnight shelters, etc.).
 A relocation plan may be any plan that is approved by any federal, state, or local government funder(s) involved in the financing of the project.
 If a plan is not a funder requirement, then a relocation plan that takes reasonable steps to minimize displacement is required with the application.
 At a minimum, the relocation plan should include: